dotnet/csharpstandard/standard/expressions.md

 #### 12.19.6.2 Captured outer variables

 When an outer variable is referenced by an anonymous function, the outer variable is said to have been ***captured*** by the anonymous function.
-Ordinarily, the lifetime of a local variable is limited to execution of the block or statement with which it is associated ([§9.2.9](variables.md#929-local-variables)).
+Ordinarily, the lifetime of a local variable is limited to execution of the block or statement with which it is associated (§local-var-general).
 However, the lifetime of a captured outer variable is extended at least until the delegate or expression tree created from the anonymous function becomes eligible for garbage collection.

 > *Example*: In the example
 >